October 11, 2019

-- Mix Queen of the Thrones® Organic Castor Oil from a GLASS bottle with baking soda until it becomes a paste
+- Mix organic castor oil from a GLASS bottle with baking soda until it becomes a paste.

 Don’t forget to share this with your friends & family members on social media, through email and to like us on Facebook, Instagram and YouTube to learn more about joining the movement so that we can all have an improvement!

 Disclaimer: Any opinions, advice, statements, services, offers, information or content expressed or made available by third parties, including information providers, are those of the respective authors or distributors.
 Neither Queen of the Thrones® nor any third-party provider of information guarantees the accuracy, completeness, or usefulness of any content.
 This communication does not create a doctor-patient relationship.
 Information provided does not replace the advice of your health care practitioner.
 If you happen to purchase anything we promote, in this or any of our communications, it’s likely Queen of the Thrones® will receive some kind of affiliate compensation.
 Still, we only promote content and products that we truly believe in and share with our friends, family and patients.
 If you ever have a concern with anything we share, please let us know at email@example.com.
 We want to make sure we are always serving Our Queendom at the highest level.